Residential buy to let mortgages.

 Yes, we’ll consider applications from first-time buyers for a Together Buy to Let mortgage and treat them the same as anyone else.
 This includes both first-time property investors and people who’ve never owned their own home as well.

 What fees will I have to pay on a Together Buy to Let mortgage?

-We charge an Arrangement Fee, and some of our Buy to Let mortgages include an Early Repayment Charge, which you'll pay if you elect to remortgage with another lender or repay your loan in full before the term ends.
+We charge a Lenders Arrangement Fee, and some of our Buy to Let mortgages include an Early Repayment Charge, which you'll pay if you elect to remortgage with another lender or repay your loan in full before the term ends.

 We also charge a Redemption Administration Fee when you 'redeem' (i.e. fully repay) your mortgage, to cover costs associated with closing your account and dispensing our legal claim to your property.

 All of these fees can vary, so we'll ensure that the fees that apply to your particular mortgage are clearly explained before you sign on the dotted line.

 Other fees and charges may be applied to your account during the life of your mortgage, in relation to the management of your account (for instance, if you fall behind on your monthly payments).
 These are all explained in our Tariff of Charges.